 - Engage in reflective and evaluative peer review on the web to provide colleagues with personal insight, new perspectives or analyses, ideas for useful applications, and connections to other research and projects.

 Learning Resources & Text

-Students also are expected to find and share articles using the Miami University Library: http://www.lib.miamioh.edu
+Students also are expected to find and share articles using the Miami University Library.

-Important reminder for graduate students in the AIP and GFP: This course is an elective that, due to the specialized content matter, does not contribute to your 35 credits in the Masters Program (if you are in the Global Field Program or Advanced Inquiry Program).
-However, your grade in this course can affect your cumulative GPA in the program and it does fulfill the biology requirement for the program.
+Important reminder for graduate students in the Advanced Inquiry Program and Global Field Program: This course is an elective that, due to the specialized content matter, does not contribute toward your degree requirements.
+However, your grade in this course will affect your cumulative GPA and it does fulfill the biology requirement for the program.
 This is a 3-credit letter grade course.